A pretty poem about Spring…

 The morning and the night

 You bathe with heavenly showers,

 And scatter scentless violets on the rounded hills,

 With magic key, in the new evening light,

 You are unlocking buds that keep the roses;

 The purple lilac soon will blow above the wall

 We had forgotten in the Winter’s gloom …

 Illustrations by Harry Clarke.

 This article was posted on Friday, April 27th, 2018 at 1:56 pm and is filed under Australia, Canada, Countries & Cultures, England, English, Languages, Poems, Poems about Early Spring, Poems about Spring, Poetry, Poetry about the Seasons, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.